Lymah123/100-days-of-code/daily-journal.md

 - I am waiting for the reviewer's feedback on my latest changes to the suggestion for the Mifos Apache/Fineract repository.

+Day 5: 05/04/25

+- I submitted a PR on the issue I was asked to work  on Demand open source repository.
+- I received feedback on my PR on the Mifos Apache/Fineact repository.
+Next, I will work on the latest feedback.